Free Activities in Tauranga and Mt Maunganui

 Location: Tauranga City Centre

-8. Go Indoor Rock Climbing
+8. Go Indoor Rock Climbing – CHEAP

 Test your climbing skills at Rocktopia!
 The indoor climbing venue is not only an affordable activity, but it’s a great thing to do on a rainy day.
 With an array of easy clip n’ climb walls to the challenging “rock on” walls, all abilities can kill some time here!
+Admission is less than NZ$20!

 Location: Triton Avenue, Mount Maunganui

-9. Go Surfing at Mt Maunganui!
+9. Do Some Surfing at Mt Maunganui – FREE

 When the swell is up, hit Mt Maunganui Beach for some wave-riding fun.
 There are heaps of surf shops around Mt Maunganui that often have deals of surf hire.
 (Obviously, the less time you hire a board for, the cheaper it is).
 Alternatively, some hostels in town offer free board hire for their guests, such as Pacific Coast Lodge so take advantage!
 Surfing is truly one of the most popular Tauranga activities.